No products in the cart.

 You Are the Author of Your Stroke Recovery Story

-As you can see from these stroke recovery stories, recovery after stroke is possible!
+As you can see from these stroke recovery stories, there is always room for improvement!
 No matter your age or how long it has been since your stroke, the brain is always capable of adapting.

-The key to stroke recovery is to promote neuroplasticity through highly repetitive movements.
+The key to stroke recovery is to promote neuroplasticity through many movements.
 Consistent practice helps reinforce demand for that function, which encourages the brain to rewire itself.
+Games like the MusicGlove and FitMi make it fun to get the amount of movements needed to stimulate neuroplasticity.

 We hope these stroke recovery stories inspire and motivate you to keep going.